 3. Protect and deflect with Float Plates

 Skid plates, grind plates, or float plates all do the same thing whatever you call them, but Float Plates are the most in-demand mod of this kind right now.
 They look slick, they’re hard as nails, and they offer piece of mind that a wipe out or tail slide isn’t going to smash up your board.
 They’re made of high density plastic with a high impact rating.
 They can take heavy impacts and come back for way more.
 They fit easily on the underside of the OW so riders can do whatever tricks or bails they want while protecting their battery or controller module.
-Float Plates aren’t just a mod for extreme or pro Onewheelers, casual riders can upgrade with them too - better safe than sorry.
+Float Plates aren’t just a mod for extreme or pro Onewheelers, casual riders can upgrade with them too - better safe than sorry!
 With a wide range of colors, they look dope too.
-Currently available for + and +XR.
-Here’s extreme sports/boardsports pro Bodhi Harrison personal float plates.
+Float Plates are currently available for + and +XR.
+Here’s extreme sports/boardsports pro Bodhi Harrison's personal float plates.
 Some riders are even printing their own 3D ‘skid plates’, maybe a route some mods will go in the near future.